johanneshahn-phys/github-slideshow/_posts/0000-01-02-johanneshahn-phys.md

 layout: slide
 title: "Welcome to the second slide!"
 ---
-This is a new text.
+This is a new text file.
 Blabla.
+Now with even more blabla.